burger

 • It is activated in the SMTP settings of your application.

-• Check "use the same settings as the incoming server" or according to the software/email clients, enter a username (= full & complete email address) and its password.
+• Check "use the same settings as the incoming server" or, depending on the software/email clients, enter a username (= complete & full email address) and the generated password.

-If you are not sure of your email password, the troubleshooting guides help you resolve any potential issues:
+If you are unsure of your email password, the troubleshooting guides help you resolve any potential issues:

-• Take note of the solutions provided in this other guide regarding email in general.
+• Refer to the solutions given in this other guide regarding email in general.

 • This other guide is more specifically about Outlook.